 Speed Indicator Devices (SpIDs)

-A Community Toolkit is now available.
-The toolkit contains a variety of free resources, advice and practical ideas to help you to raise awareness of speeding and safety issues in your local community.
+Where formal speed enforcement or CRW is not deemed appropriate, residents concerned about speed in their area can consult the Community Toolkit.
+This toolkit contains a variety of free resources, advice and practical ideas to help you to raise awareness of speeding and safety issues in your local community.